Los Osos, California: Sewer system

 Since 1983, a section of the community of Los Osos (Prohibition Zone) has been under a septic tank discharge prohibition, Resolution 83–13, issued by the Central Coast Regional Water Quality Control Board because that part of the town's septic tanks are too numerous and concentrated to dissipate nitrates.
 A building moratorium within the Prohibition Zone became effective in 1989 as part of the discharge prohibition.
 San Luis Obispo County was the original authority in charge of building the Wastewater Treatment System.
 Although the design of the county's selected project was nearly complete they were unable to bring the project to fruition.
 In July 1997, the County appeared before the California Coastal Commission to address an appeal of the construction permit for the project.
 Due to voiced opposition at the meeting from members of the Los Osos/Baywood Park Community, the Commission postponed its decision until a full hearing could be held.
 In 1998 an election was held to form the Los Osos Community Services District (LOCSD) by residents as a response to the high cost of the original sewer proposal.
-The original billing for the sewer of $50 a month in 1984 and is now (2010) estimated to exceed $200 a month with the current estimated cost of construction of the facilities and collection system to be well over $150 million before tax and interest.
+The original billing for the sewer of $50 a month in 1984 and by 2010 was estimated to exceed $200 a month, with the estimated cost of construction of the facilities and collection system to be well over $150 million before tax and interest.
 On January 1, 1999, the District was established and assumed responsibility for constructing the project.

 There was also a controversy about where the sewer should be built.
 A location in the center of Los Osos (once known as the Tri-W site after the names of the previous owners of the property, now called the Mid-Town site), was chosen partly because of a desire for an additional park.
 The county, Planning Commission and the Coastal Commission approved a sewer at the site after hearing critics' claims.

 In August 2005 the LOCSD began building a sewer at the Mid-Town site, contractors began work on the project and were advanced payments from a State Revolving Fund loan.
 Following a recall election which replaced the majority of the LOCSD board and enactment of an initiative measure that would require relocation of the project, the new board stopped construction of the sewer, and despite a letter warning them of severe consequences from the Regional Water Quality Control Board.